“What is constant in history is greed and foolishness and a love of blood”

 The other is the Judge, a massive man completely bereft of body hair, speaks many languages, is versed in all sciences and glorifies the war.
 He kills with love as if he’s trying to deliver them from their meager flesh.

 The Judge is the Evil personified, the Satan and God rolled in one.
 No one gets away from him.

 “Every year”, Jerome said, “all of the Dutchmen who were there go to Srebrenica.
 But I can’t.
 Do what?
 Say what?”

 “Blood.
 They gathered all men and boys in the stadium and executed them.
 The women, those who were not raped, were expelled.
-Because they were Muslims as opposed to them who were Christians.
+Because they were Muslims whereas they were Christians.
 As if there is a God feeding on the infidels’ blood.
 If such a God existed, wouldn’t be worth a damn”.

 They killed 8.000 people.
 Men and boys.
 Some of them were like the kids who listen to the crappy music at the penthouse and roar about the cake.
 They killed children.

 Thirteen floors above the earth.
 Six feet under in mass graves.

 McCarthy’s novel is bookended with the Judge dancing and shouting that he will never die.
 The Judge is the war, the murder, violence, blood.

 Out in the Arizona desert the vagabonds are wandering.
 The boy is yet another man, nameless, a slave in the pages of history.